Join us for our Fall Open House on October 9 to find out what makes the Knox community #KnoxProud! Meet with ...

 The renovation of Alumni Hall, completed in 2014, was awarded Gold certification from the United States Green Building Council, under its LEED (Leadership in Energy and Environmental Design) rating system.
 Though LEED focuses on design, construction, and operation of high-performance green buildings, there is an emphasis on the energy category.
 Alumni Hall earned 26 out of a possible 35 credits in the Energy & Atmosphere section of the rating system.
 This means that almost half of the credits needed to attain the Gold level can be attributed to energy-efficient choices.

-LEED certification is also being pursued for the new Dick and Joan Whitcomb Art Center, with an anticipated completion in fall of 2016.
-Again, energy-efficiency is an emphasis, but in addition the surrounding grounds will reduce energy demands through green stormwater management with the installation of a meadow of prairie grasses and a rain garden that uses runoff, diverting it before entering the storm drains, to nourish native flowers and shrubs.
+In 2018 LEED Gold certification was also awarded to the Dick and Joan Whitcomb Art Center.
+In addition to optimizing energy performance, the surrounding grounds will reduce energy demands through green stormwater management with a meadow of prairie grasses and a rain garden that uses runoff, diverting it before entering the storm drains, to nourish native flowers and shrubs.

 Five simple things you can do to reduce the energy you use on a daily basis: